kasumiko/nowplaying/README.md

 If it fail, execute `rm Gemfile.lock` and retry.

 ## Usage
-Execute `bundle exec ruby nowplaying.rb`.
+Execute `bundle exec ruby nowplaying.rb`,

-And input text what you want to tweet with the track infomations.
+and input text what you want to tweet with the track infomations.